kchen9530/llm_dash/LOCAL_MODELS_SETUP.md

 ## ✅ Summary

 **What you asked for:**
-> "I feel like you can have local model dir under project root, then download any model there if missing, also include some small embedding model there as well, so that I can deploy these small size embed model using web as well, anyway, do not select embed model deployed as available in chat tab, since embed only give list of float value, but I will use deployed embed model in photo search tab"
+> "I feel like you can have local model dir under project root, then download any model there if missing, also include some small embedding model there as well, so that I can deploy these small size embed model using web as well, anyway, do not select embed model deployed as available in chat tab, since embed only give list of float value"

 **What's implemented:**